firatkiral/statesio/README.md

 ```

  ### Async computation:
-StateConnect supports async computations where application needs to do some server side calls etc. that requires async operation.
+StateMesh supports async computations where application needs to do some server side calls etc. that requires async operation.

 ```javascript
 var userIdState = new State("usr324563");